HamStudy/mt63-js/PROJECT_SETUP.md

 - Keep current file structure until tests provide safety net for changes
 - Don't say "You're absolutely right!" -- While I get the last say I would like you to push back on anything I say that doesn't follow common or best practice.
 - Commit often, possibly after ever step.
 When in doubt ask if we should commit the changes just made.
+- timeout is not a command, don't try to use it